zapta/legacy_stepper_motor_analyzer/README.md

 Data | Description
 :------------ | :-------------
 Lissajous&nbsp;curve | A Lissajous curve drawn from the current pattern of coil 1 (x) and coil2(y).
+Capture speed | Shows the signal capture time.
+Fast mode works better with fast moving steppers and slow mode works with slow moving steppers.
+Tap the graph to toggle.

+**NOTES**
-**NOTE:** The graph is updated only when sufficient stepper motor movement is detected.
+* The graph is updated only when sufficient stepper motor movement is detected.
+* To view the current pattern that resulted in the current phase pattern, use the navigation button to switch the current patters page, and vice versa.

 &nbsp;
 #### Page Actions